 The Lakewood Health System / Staples Ambulance Service is staffed with three paramedics and 20 Emergency Medical Technicians, providing the highest level of pre-hospital care in emergency transfer.
 With three, Type III ambulances, the department provides over 1,000 ambulance runs and transfers for the Staples commmunity annually.
 The department also serves as a resource for surrounding area first responders.

 Lakewood Health System's Emergency Department (ED) is a designated Level III Trauma Center.
 The Trauma III structure provides all staff including physicians, physician extenders, nurses, and admitting staff with the most efficient plan for better patient care and outcomes.
 Lakewood is proud to be able to provide surgery services 24 hours a day, seven days a week.
 All registered nurses in the ED are certified by the Trauma Nursing Core Course, and physicians who work in the ED are Advanced Trauma Life Support (ATLS) trained.

 With the Trauma III designation, Lakewood can effectively treat or transfer patients with serious injuries, such as ruptured spleens and fractures.
 Through communication with an on-call specialist using digital x-ray images, Lakewood is better equipped to treat patients on-site in Staples or make the decision to transfer, based on injury severity.
 What this means for patients is faster care, a more developed team of trauma professionals and better patient outcomes.

 In case of emergency, always call 911!

-Crisis intervention involves an assessment by a Registered Nurse (RN) and a Physician or Physician Assistant.
+Crisis intervention involves an assessment by a Registered Nurse (RN) and a Physician or Physician Assistant (PA) or Nurse Practitioner (NP).
 Afterward, an exam by a trained member of our Mobile Crisis Outreach and/or referral to a specialist in behavioral health may be done.

 Remember, always call 911 in an emergency!